GBuritica/timeseriesExtremes/timeseriesExtremes/README.md

 ## basic example code
 ```

-The package includes the rainfall data set of weather stations from nine
+The package includes the daily rainfall amounts data set of weather
-different locations in France.
+stations from nine different locations in France.

 ``` r
 head(rainfall)